rogierv/random-team-creator/README.md

 ## Use Online or Run Locally

-You can play the game online here: https://random-team-creator.netlify.com/
+You can use the application online at: https://random-team-creator.netlify.com/

 Alternatively you can clone the repo and run everything locally.<br />